LaurentInSeattle/Lyt.PhotoPostPro/Doc/BetaTest.md

 - Organize and classifly the images (3) on your PC storage system, analysing EXIF metadata, building a well and clearly structured photo library.

-- Import any images (3) from any secondary disk you might have into your library.
+- Import any images (3) from any storage device, like a secondary disk or zip drive you might have, into your library.

-- Help you browse your library and easily the images you want.
+- Help you browse your library and easily find the images you want.

-- Assist you with the somewaht 'painful' process of culling and rating your pictures.
+- Assist you with the somewhat 'painful' and time consumming process of culling and rating your pictures.

-- Help you to edit your photos providing adavanced tools and a workflow designed with the help of professional photograpphers.
+- Help you edit your photos providing adavanced tools and a solid workflow designed with the help of professional photograpphers.

-- Export your photos in the best usage format, for print, web publishing or gallery.
+- Export your photos in the best usage size and format, for print, web publishing or gallery.
 (4)

-- Sign and Watermarks your photos: Customize text, fonts, style, placement, colours.
+- Help you sign and watermark your photos: Customize text, fonts, style, placement, colours.

-- Photos have been shot to be seen: The gallery will showcase them: Full screen, Slide-Show, Set as Desktop Background.
+- Photos have been shot to be seen: The gallery will showcase them: Full screen slide-Show, Set images as Desktop Background.

 - Photo Rebel speaks your language: Human localized to: French, Italian, Japanese, Spanish (partially - still in progress), English.
 10+ other languages machine translated (5) (7)

-- Photo Rebel hates the cloud and does not require the INternet: Preserve your privacy, keep your photo safe from AI 'harvesting'.
+- Photo Rebel truly hates the cloud and does not require the Internet: Preserve your privacy, keep your photo safe from AI 'harvesting'.

+- Photo Rebel uses no AI and works perfectly on 'old' computers.

-# Screenshots
+- # Screenshots

 The main screen of the library: